-Rio Marié Liveaboard
+Rio Marié Liveaboard - Brazil

 Fly fishing the Rio Marié

+There are over 400 miles of river, tributaries, and lagoons.
 The Rio Marié liveaboard adventure is the first official sportfishing operation inside an Indian territory in Brazil.
 It is now the largest area in the world specifically dedicated to fly-fishing-only and catch-and-release only.

-Meng Syn's Trip Recap - Blog, Videos...
+Dr. Meng Syn's Trip Recap - Blog, Videos...

-Meng Syn with Rio Marié peacock.
+Dr. Meng Syn with Rio Marié peacock bass.

 The Adventure begins in the uppermost stretches of the Rio Marié with the liveaboard moving downstream at a pace of about 75 miles each week.
 They do not overfish any area.
 Anglers are greeted each day with new water, a constant and fresh trophy peacock bass fishing grounds.

-Boats: 20-foot fully equipped shallow draft skiffs have two casting platforms (one at either end of the boat so both anglers can fish at the same time), a center console, and are powered by 90 h.p.
-4-stroke motors, as well as remote-control electric motors.
+Boats: 20-foot fully equipped shallow draft skiffs have two casting platforms (one at either end of the boat so both anglers can fish at the same time), a center console, and are powered by 90-HP 4-stroke motors, and remote-control electric motors.

 Our client Meng Syn does a phenomenal job of his post-trips reports.
 Read his blog and see his outstanding videos, listed below.

-Meng Syn's Videos of Rio Marié:
+Dr. Meng Syn's Videos of Rio Marié:

 Rio Marié - River of Giants